Section 83(b) Election CPA Support

 What is an 83(b) election?

-Short answer: An 83(b) election lets a founder, employee, or service provider elect to include restricted stock or certain equity compensation in income before vesting, usually within 30 days of the grant.
+Short answer: An 83(b) election lets a founder, employee, or service provider elect to include restricted stock or certain equity compensation in income before vesting, generally within 30 days of the property transfer.

 • Common for restricted stock, startup equity, and profits interests.

-• The filing deadline is generally 30 days from the grant date.
+• The filing deadline is generally 30 days from the property transfer date.

 • Planning should consider value, vesting risk, QSBS, and exit scenarios.